RU About Service?

 Rutgers undergraduate students, graduate students, faculty, and staff participate in trips.
 Each trip has 10 student participants, two student Site Leaders, and one professional staff member who serves as a Staff Partner for the trip.

 We also run several specialty trips, including our first-year leadership alternative break.
 That trip brings 45 participants, eight Site Leaders, and two Staff Partners to Washington, D.C. during Spring Break.
-To inquire about our first-year specific trip, email lead@echo.rutgers.edu.
+To inquire about our first-year specific trip, email Aleena Saleem as3661@scarletmail.rutgers.edu

 Do I have to have prior volunteer experience in order to attend a trip?